-For a high common-envelope efficiency parameter ($\alpha_{\rm CE} \sim 1.0$) since most of the available orbital energy can be used to unbind the CE, the envelope can be ejected with the binary shrinking less than for lower efficiency.
-Ultimately, an efficient CE leads to relatively wider post-CE orbits and allows for lower mass companions to eject the envelope of the CO progenitor star.
-We investigate the following two values for $\alpha_{\rm CE}$:
+For a high CE efficiency parameter ($\alpha_{\rm CE} \sim 1.0$) since most of the available orbital energy can be used to unbind the CE, the envelope can be ejected with the binary shrinking less than for lower efficiency.
+Ultimately, an efficient CE leads to relatively wide post-CE orbits and allows lower mass companions to eject the envelope of the CO progenitor star.